LambdaLabs/docsy-lambda-docs/content/en/cloud/get-started-demos/index.md

 ## Troubleshooting demos

-If you experience trouble accessing your demo, the log files can be helpful for troubleshooting.
+If you experience trouble accessing your demo, the Demos log files can be helpful for troubleshooting.

-To view the log files, SSH into your instance or open a terminal in [Jupyter Notebook]({{< relref "open-jupyter-notebook" >}}), then run:
+To view the Demos log files, SSH into your instance or open a terminal in [Jupyter Notebook]({{< relref "open-jupyter-notebook" >}}), then run:

 ```bash